leotrs/decu/README.md

 features common to these tasks are:

 1. Orderly, standardized logging
-2. Standardized file names for results and plots
+2. Standardized file names for results and plots (include datetime and script name in the results file name)
 3. Devel and publish modes: during development, one usually doesn't need to run/test scripts with the same parameters as when publishing (e.g., plot all figure in 300 dpi but only in puslish mode)